 XX.
-WILDFIRE Would the project: Potentially Significant Impact Less Than Significant With Mitigation Incorporated Less Than Significant Impact No Impact a) Substantially impair an adopted emergency response plan or emergency evacuation plan? b) Due to slope, prevailing winds, and other factors, exacerbate wildfire risks, and thereby expose project occupants to pollutant concentrations from a wildfire or the uncontrolled spread of a wildfire? c) Require the installation or maintenance of associated infrastructure (such as roads, fuel breaks, emergency water sources, power lines or other utilities) that may exacerbate fire risk or that may result in temporary or ongoing impacts to the environment? \boxtimes d) Expose people or structures to significant risks, including down slope or downstream flooding or landslides, as a result of runoff, post-fire slope instability, or drainage changes?

-a) -d) The project is located within a Very High State Responsibility Area established by CalFire.
-For this reason, the applicant submitted a Fire Protection Plan outlining their plans for wildfire preparedness.
-A plan was prepared by the applicant, Denny MacDonald, and was reviewed and approved by Frank Denetale, Fire Prevention Officer.
-The study included the following information:
+WILDFIRE Would the project: Potentially Significant Impact Less Than Significant With Mitigation Incorporated Less Than Significant Impact No Impact a) Substantially impair an adopted emergency response plan or emergency evacuation plan? b) Due to slope, prevailing winds, and other factors, exacerbate wildfire risks, and thereby expose project occupants to pollutant concentrations from a wildfire or the uncontrolled spread of a wildfire? c) Require the installation or maintenance of associated infrastructure (such as roads, fuel breaks, emergency water sources, power lines or other utilities) that may exacerbate fire risk or that may result in temporary or ongoing impacts to the environment? d) Expose people or structures to significant risks, including down slope or downstream flooding or landslides, as a result of runoff, post-fire slope instability, or drainage changes? \boxtimes a) -d) The project is located within a Very High State Responsibility Area established by CalFire.
+For this reason, the applicant is proposing an emergency secondary access from McGanney Ln to HWY 20.
+County Staff consulted with Justin Hartman, Battalion Chief for the Loma Ricer-Dobbins CAL FIRE Unit, and December 8th and he stated that, "CAL FIRE approves the parcel split, the requirement that will need to be addressed is when a structure is built the property owner will need to follow title 14 for structures built in the SRA.
+The Yuba County Building Dpt requires title 14 when any new construction occurs in the SRA zone.